Obituary of George Floyd Eckhardt

 George passed on January 15th, 2019 and is survived by his wife, Sheila of 61 years, his brother, Robert, his two children, Barry and Kimm, his four grandchildren, Tiffany, Justina, Chelsea, and Trent and two great grandchildren, Kaylee and Kelwyn.

-Memorial service to be determined at a later time.To send flowers to the family of George Eckhardt, please visit Tribute Store
+Memorial service to be determined at a later time.To plant a tree in memory of George Eckhardt, please visit Tribute Store

 who we are